BijoSebastian/ED5315_Mobile_Robot_Sim_Setup/README.md

   5. Launch Spyder.
 Click on File -> Open and navigate to the downloaded setup.
 Select the file main.py, run it by clicking on the green play button.

-  You should be able to see the robot moving towards the green sphere which acts as the goal point.
-You can move the goal point while the program is running and evaluate how the controller responds.
+  You should be able to see the robot moving forward and then turning.
 Note that this is just a demonstration of some of the basic capabilities available.

 ## Working explained: